thiagomgd/geekosaurblog/src/currentlyReading/currentlyReading.md

 	- Read first few chapters a loooooong time ago
 - My Hero Academia
 	- Since manga is ending, wanted to maybe read it along as it releases.
 Watched only a couple episodes of the current season, and stopped watching any anime at the moment
-- Kaguya-sama: Love Is War
-	- The anime didn't catch my attention, I think I don't even finished the first episode.
-But I wonder if I should give the manga a try

 ### Paused / On Hold